nderscore/tamagui-typescript-plugin/README.md

            //
            // the size (in pixels) of color tiles in previews "colorTileSize": 18,
            //
+           // set false to hide translations for shorthand properties "showShorthandTranslations": true,
+           //
            // options for filtering autocomplete suggestions
            "completionFilters": {